 - Email Continuity: Ultimately, email communication must remain available for an organization to run.
-With Mimecast Continuity Event Management, regardless of there being an outage within the corporate email environment, or with Office 365, a connection is established directly with each email user and the Mimecast service to ensure that emails (inbound, outbound, and internal) will continue to be sent and received.
-Once the primary systems are restored, all past communications will be synchronized, and the use of the primary email system will be re-established. - Security Policy Integrity: When organizations are forced into using secondary email systems they often must rely on a less robust architecture one that doesn't have the latest security protections in place.
+With Mimecast Continuity Event Management, regardless of there being an outage within the corporate email environment, or with Office 365, a connection is established directly between each email user and the Mimecast service to ensure that emails (inbound, outbound, and internal) will continue to be sent and received.
+Once the primary systems are restored, all past communications will be synchronized, and the use of the primary email system will be re-established. - Security Policy Integrity: When organizations are forced into using secondary email systems they often must rely on a less robust architecture - one that doesn't have the latest security protections in place.
 Mimecast email services eliminate the need to have a backup security system in-place as it serves as both a primary and secondary system.
 In addition to not experiencing email downtime with email continuity, your organization's security controls and policies are not compromised during a continuity event either.
 Thus, when parts of the enterprise infrastructure go down, the email systems' security protections remain available at the highest level.
-Providing a high level of durability. - DLP Policy Enforcement: Ensuring that sensitive information and organizational IP remains protected is a critical concern when it comes to email.
-Mimecast DLP & Content Security protects organizations by scanning emails and their attachments to ensure that sensitive information is being protected and that the organization's content controls remain durable to both malicious and careless email activity. - Internal and Outbound Threat Containment: Containing risks from inbound threats is where much of the attention is placed for protection, but once a threat is inside the environment, very little is often done to stop users (or attackers) from sending and receiving malicious content, dangerous links, or sensitive content internally.
-Attackers also realize the inherit trust organizations have with their business partners and customers.
-Mimecast enables organizations to treat all email the same.
-Communications within and outbound from the organization are treated like all inbound emails - they will go through much the same security protections that are shown in Figure 1.
+Providing a high level of durability.